 NOX Dine in the Dark

-Sitting in a completely dark room, with no people watching or technology to distract you (all personal belongings are locked away downstairs), you’ll find that you actually talk.
+Heading up the stairs into total darkness is a little daunting.
+It’s disorientating, too, but the well-practiced servers know to expect this and gently guide you to your table.
+Sitting in a completely dark room, with no people watching or technology to distract you (personal belongings are locked away downstairs), you’ll find that you actually talk.
 Be it your first or thirtieth Valentine’s Day together, NOX connects you like no other restaurant can.
-Feeling for the familiarity of each other’s hands across the table, discussing what you think you might be eating, and just listening to the sounds of the restaurant can make for an intimate encounter that you’ll remember for years to come.
+Feeling for the familiarity of each other’s hands across the table, discussing what you think you might be eating, and just listening to the sounds of the restaurant can make for an intimate encounter that you’ll remember for years.

 Past and present collide at Blu Kouzina where the splendour of ancient Greece meets Singapore’s Chinese heritage.
 Starry-eyed couples can dine on seasonally inspired small plates that are perfect for sharing.
 The warm and friendly atmosphere and authentic food – the organic extra virgin olive oil used in every dish comes from the owner’s family estate in Messinia – are just the ingredients you’ll need to kick-start a classic romance.